huangweiliang/huangweiliang.github.io/_posts/2024-11-07-do-realagile-and-realfaster.md

 To a single person, speedup can be done over the daily work.
 All above points are about speedup, such as communication, Aggressive planning, competence buildup and so on.

-Speedup measurement can be a personal performance measurement metric.
+Speedup improvement can be used as the measurement for personal performance measurement metric.

 # Conclusion